coding-to-music/coding-to-music.github.io/docs/source/Children's-Vaccine-Recommended-or-Required-or-Widely-Available-Schedule-1960's-to-2018.rst

 .. figure:: assets/Changes-in-the-childhood-vaccination-schedule-1975-2000.png
   :width: 80 %

-  :alt:  Changes in the childhood vaccination schedule 1975 2000
+  Changes in the childhood vaccination schedule 1975 2000

 Vaccines in Widespread Use 1985-2020